 CLR Pro Calcium, Lime & Rust Remover

-Mineral buildup and debris around the leak sensor can cause false readings and trigger the LC error code.
+Mineral buildup and debris around the leak sensor can lead to false readings and trigger the LC error code.
 This professional-grade cleaner will help you thoroughly clean the sensor area and surrounding components during the repair.
 Check current pricing on Amazon.